kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/structural/decorator/notes.md

 ## Definition

+>The decorator pattern is a structural design pattern that allows behaviour and functionality to be dynamically added to an object without affecting the behaviour of other objects in the same class.

 >If we have any entity to which we want to change behaviours or add new behaviours,

 >Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.